microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 For the step, you'll be working with your the Raspberry Pi device.
 If your Pi device is accessible over the network, you can copy the directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.

-Next, log on to your Raspberry Pi device, find the directory you just copied over, and build the CMake project.
+Log in to your Raspberry Pi, find the directory you just copied from your computer, and build the CMake project.

 ```shell
 mkdir build